sjconst/banking/README.md

 ## Getting Started

-To download and test this app, you will need the Node Packet Manager installed.
+To download and test this app, you will need the Node Package Manager installed.
 For more information, visit: <https://www.npmjs.com/get-npm>

 You will also need Node.js installed.
 For more information, visit <https://nodejs.org/en/download/>